GKSAHU1000/SprringBoot/README.md

 Step3.
 Extract this zip file and open in Eclipes or InteliJ ide etc.

-Step4. crate a sub package like controller, service, repo, model package.
+Step4.
+Craete a sub package like controller, service, repo, model package.

-step5 .
+Step5 . and create Student Class with id, name and score and add getter setter, constructor and toString method.

+Step6. craete a StudentController, StudentService, StudentRepository classes and intrfaces.